riscv-software-src/riscof/docs/source/installation.rst

   $ riscof setup --dutname=spike_simple --refname=sail_cSim

 The above command will generate a file named ``config.ini`` and a folder named ``spike_simple``.
-The ``config.ini`` file is used to capture specific paths of the plugins of reference and dut model, along with the paths to isa and platform input YAMLs.
+The ``config.ini`` file is used to capture specific paths of the plugins of reference and DUT model, along with the paths to isa and platform input YAMLs.
 The folder ``spike_simple`` contains various templates of files that would be required for compliance of any generic DUT.
 Components of this folder will be modified by the user as per the DUT spec.